Keksuccino/fm-v2-wiki/home.md

 To find stuff in the wiki, just use the **search bar at the top**.

-If you want to browse the full library for topics you may be interested in, use the navigation bar at the left side.
+If you want to browse the full library for topics and pages you may be interested in, use the navigation bar at the left side.
 You can browse all pages by clicking on **Browse**.

 ## 🎨 For Normal Users